 Route and stations of the underground tunnel

 The underground section of the East-West Metro project stretches from Phoobagan and Howrah Maidan.
-The stretch will have total of six underground stations at Phoobagan, Sealdah, Esplanade, Mahakaran, Howrah, and Howrah Maidan.
+The stretch will have a total of six underground stations at Phoobagan, Sealdah, Esplanade, Mahakaran, Howrah and Howrah Maidan.
 The tunnel will cross the Hooghly river between Mahakaran and Howrah stations.

 Safety measures inside the underground tunnel